shsagir/play-area-sync/docs/access-methods.md

 ### How to change from password to SSH key authentication

-In the "Dashboard" > "Your Account" > "Access method" you can add an SSH key.
+In the "Dashboard" > "Your Account" > "Code access" you can add an SSH key.
 Once you have added your first public SSH key, password authentication will be disabled and SSH key authentication will be enabled.

 <div markdown="1" data-user="known">